alexwing/TerrainHillDefence/readme.md

 * Place turrets to defend a flag.

+* Improve the soldiers AI, take into account the soldiers of other teams.

 ## TO DO

 * Improve the movement of soldiers to avoid colliding with turrets.

-* Improve the soldiers AI, take into account the soldiers of other teams, or who are under attack, as well as defend the flag when it is under attack.
+* Improve the soldiers AI, who are under attack, as well as defend the flag when it is under attack.

 * Show the percentage of available health for each soldier.